Assyrian NetworkAssyrian Network

 The Language of Jesus

-Modern Assyrians speak Assyrian Neo-Aramaic (Suret), a direct descendant of the Aramaic language spoken by Jesus Christ.
+Modern Assyrians speak Assyrian Neo-Aramaic (Suret, Sureth, Turoyo, and Chaldean), a direct descendant of the Aramaic language spoken by Jesus Christ.
 This connection to one of history's most significant languages is a source of immense cultural pride and religious significance.

 Assyrian Flag - Interactive diagram showing the symbolism of each element